rawsrc/PDOPlusPlus/README.md

  called as a function using the PHP magic function `__invoke()`<br>
 All you have to choose is the right injector to write the SQL and at the same time pass the different values to the query.<br>
-Here's the global scheme for the concept:
+Here's the global scheme of the concept:

  ![PDOPlusPlus Concept](/PDOPlusPlusConcept.png)